buildtheguild/cli-bridge/README.md

 * Authentication and activation state are stored in the Docker volume mounted at `/data`.
 * Keep the `cli_data` volume persistent between container restarts and upgrades.
 * Do not run `docker compose down -v` unless you intentionally want to erase the activation and CLI authentication state.
-* Use image version `1.6.2` or newer.
+* Use image version `2.0.0` or newer.
 * Use a versioned Docker image tag in production instead of relying on `latest`.
 * The combined image contains both CLIs but only one backend can process requests at a time.
+Whisper audio transcription is available regardless of which backend is selected.
 * Protect `BRIDGE_TOKEN` as you would protect an API key.
 * Place CLIBridge behind HTTPS before exposing it publicly.
+* Audio sent to `POST /v1/audio/transcriptions` never leaves the container — there is no external API call for transcription.